cash stack icon

 How do three-year fixed rate ISAs compare to shorter-term ISAs?

-• Short-term ISAs can offer greater flexibility as there’s the chance to review your account sooner.
+A short-term ISA can often be more flexible compared to even the best 3 year cash ISA, as there’s the chance to review your account sooner.
 However, you’ll still be locked in for the chosen period, with additions rarely allowed and withdrawals typically on payment of a penalty.

 Impact of interest rate fluctuations on three-year fixed rate ISAs